-The first time you hear your new puppy whine it’s heartbreaking.
-The second time it’s troubling.
-But after a nonstop barrage of crying, particularly in the middle of the night, puppy whining might make your doubt your decision to bring home your furry best friend.
+The first time you hear your new puppy whine is heartbreaking.
+The second time, it’s troubling.
+But after a nonstop barrage of puppy crying, particularly in the middle of the night, whining can leave you feeling completely overwhelmed, frustrated and unsure of how to help your little companion.

 Why Is My Puppy Whining?

 Your puppy will likely whine if they need or want something from you or need your help with something.